Well temperament

-Well temperament (also good temperament, circular or circulating temperament) is a type of tempered tuning described in 20th-century music theory.
+Well temperament (also good temperament, circular or circulating temperament) is a type of tempered tuning used for keyboard instruments of the seventeenth and eighteenth centuries.
 The term is modeled on the German word wohltemperiert.
 This word also appears in the title of J. S. Bach's famous composition "Das wohltemperierte Klavier", The Well-Tempered Clavier.

 Origins

 As used in the 17th century, the term "well tempered" meant that the twelve notes per octave of the standard keyboard were tuned in such a way that it was possible to play music in all major or minor keys that were commonly in use, without sounding perceptibly out of tune.

 One of the first attestations of the concept of "well tempered" is found in a treatise in German by the music theorist Andreas Werckmeister.
 In the subtitle of his Orgelprobe, from 1681, he writes:

 The words wohl and temperieren were subsequently combined into Wohltemperiert.
 A modern definition of "well temperament", from Herbert Kelletat, is given below: